Posted on Mar 1, 2018 in Senior Living Quotes

 The truth is caring for older adults (especially those with memory impairments such as Alzheimer’s disease) is tough work.
 There’s an endless list of demands, medical issues, and financial concerns.
 By the time you sort them out – it’s only noon!
 By the end of the day, you’re flat-out tired.
 Where’s the time for yourself?

 We’re here to tell you: What you do matters!
 We’re not alone either.
-Read these motivating messages from people around the world.
+Read these motivating messages and quotes from people around the world.
 These uplifting words will put to rest any doubt over whether or not you make a difference in the lives of the seniors you care for.

 1. Caring about others, running the risk of feeling, and leaving an impact on people, brings happiness. – Harold Kushner